Skip to content

 • Increasing ability to fight a chest infection if one does occur

-• Increasing feelings of wellbeing and confidence when respiratory function is maintained at a stable level
+• Increasing feelings of well-being and confidence when respiratory function is maintained at a stable level

 • Decreasing severity of chest infections if they do occur